 Connecting the Wachusett community with trails and greenways

 Wachusett Greenways’ mission is connecting the Wachusett-area community with trails and greenways.
 In 1995, this all-volunteer nonprofit group and our partners began to build and maintain trails.
-Wachusett Greenways is best known as the steward of the Mass Central Rail Trail (MCRT) in central Massachusetts; we also oversee the White Oak Trail in Holden.
+Wachusett Greenways’ key project is the Mass Central Rail Trail (MCRT) in central Massachusetts.
 Members, volunteers, donors and many partners are central to our work.
-We envision an expanded network of trails and roads for non-motorized recreation and transportation in central Massachusetts.
-We have completed 19 miles of trail along the old Mass Central Railroad line, which ran for 104 miles between Boston and Northampton from 1886 to 1938, in the towns of Sterling, West Boylston, Holden, Rutland, Oakham and Barre.
-The first section of trail opened in 1997 and the newest section opened just this year in Oakham.
-But the MCRT through central Massachusetts is not yet contiguous: we hope to complete the remaining 11 miles, and with your help we can make it happen!
-Wachusett Greenways is part of group of non-profits and state agencies that are working together to someday make the MCRT a contiguous 104-mile trail.
+We have completed 19 miles of the planned 30 miles of the MCRT through the towns of Sterling, West Boylston, Holden, Rutland, Oakham and Barre.
+The first section of trail opened in 1997.
+On September 30, 2017at 10 AM Wachusett Greenways and friends will celebrate the 20th birthday of the central MCRT opening at the West Boylston entrance to the trail on Thomas Street.

 Learn more about Wachusett Greenways here!

 Massachusetts Trails Conference

 Time: 9:00 am - 4:00 pm